 |Further details outdoors|

-Cubble Head has a large patio area at the front and side of the house with garden furniture - table, bench and two chairs.
+Cubble Head has a large patio area at the front (south) and side of the house with garden furniture - a lovely large hardwood table and 6 chairs.
 The patio is a suntrap and enjoys magnificent views of the hills and the Wensleydale valley - perfect for 'al fresco' dining.
 There is also a grassy picnic area with a large picnic bench to the east side of the house and the views from here are breathtaking, looking across, up and down Wensleydale.
 You can see for miles!
 To the front of the house, there is a large enclosed paddock which would provide a safe play area for children.
 When the gates are closed, the whole garden is enclosed and secure.

 There is ample parking for several cars within the grounds and there is a large parking area just on the left as you turn off the lane.
 An unsurfaced track leads about 25 metres from this main parking area to the house and makes for easier unloading / packing up as you can park the car quite close to the house.